<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Similarly, Tokyo’s lower price point reflects both a weaker yen and a fundamentally different cost structure, where wages and rents remain comparatively subdued.</p>

-<p><strong>Consumer Behaviour: A Tipping Point?</strong></p>
+<h2><strong>Consumer Behaviour: A Tipping Point?</strong></h2>

 <p>Perhaps the most important insight from the Latte Index is not the price itself, but what it signals about consumer behaviour.</p>